calicojackorrwhatever/calicojackorrwhatever/README.md

-──── my main fandoms areee ! : rdr 1 & 2 obviously, ofmd, twau, wwdits, xmen, brokeback mountain, but im a cheerleader, tcm, rtc, falsettos, dc, marvel, etc etc, just ask and i might be in it!!!
+──── my main fandoms areee ! : rdr 1 & 2 obviously, ofmd, twau, wwdits, xmen, brokeback mountain, but im a cheerleader, tcm, rtc, falsettos, dc, marvel, OINGO BOINGO, hannibal, silence of the lambs, etc etc, just ask and i might be in it!!!

 ──── PLEASEEE if you know any of those pieces of media ill just like immediately friend you without a question![tumblr_b3e0f3d4d04e1ee17cc30eab013e01a3_e357c50b_75](https://github.com/user-attachments/assets/b72e02f3-7e2e-4c24-bd71-46e35b5be9d7)